 The 2019 BMW 3 Series is a posh saloon that’s great for the family but also loads of fun to drive.
 Shame the smart cabin’s clever infotainment can’t integrate better with your phone.

-This is the latest version of the BMW 3 Series – a car that, since the 1970s, has traded on a reputation for being a stylish, well-built and practical saloon that is also fun to drive.
+This is the latest version of the BMW 3 Series – a car that, since the 1970s, has traded on a reputation for being a stylish, well-built and practical saloon which is also fun to drive.

 Does this reputation hold true with this new car?
 Well, in a word – ‘yes’.

 In fairness, that’s less of a problem in this new car with its improved infotainment system.
-It understands spoken commands just like your smartphone and can also route around traffic rather than sending you headlong into congestion like most in-built sat-navs.
+It understands spoken commands just like your smartphone and can also route around traffic rather than sending you headlong into congestion like many in-built sat-navs.

 Interior space has also increased making it more comfortable in the back than a Mercedes C-Class.
 The new BMW 3 Series is happy carrying four tall adults and, while the boot’s no bigger than the old car’s, it’s still large enough for a couple of large hard-shell suitcases.
 Smaller storage spaces are also abundant so it’s easy to keep the interior looking smart.

 Keen drivers have always been drawn to the BMW 3 Series, but those who love luxury and technology now have more reason to choose one before an Audi A4 or Mercedes C-Class

 So the BMW 3 Series does most of the sensible stuff very well, but how does it drive?
 Well, its sharp steering lets you flick between corners and special dampers in the suspension (that absorb bumps well) stop the BMW leaning like an overloaded container ship when you turn.
 It’s at least a match for the Alfa Romeo Giulia when it comes to putting a smile on your face.